ShindeMona/DOS/README.md

 ## REST CRUD API Using MYSQL,nodejs,HTML,CSS(Form Data)
 ## HOW TO RUN ON TERMINAL <br />
 node index.js
-## go to Chrome and type url as an
+## Go to Chrome and type url as an
 http://localhost:8080/user
 ## PART 2 <br/>
 ## REST CRUD API WITH MYSQL SERVER Using postman,nodejs<br />